 You can tap into these questions in your market - just choose the the Keyword Questions filter and hit 'Apply'...

 ...and the Keywords tool will generate content ideas by showing you the questions people are asking in your industry.

 Now go through the results and pick out the questions that are important to your business and use them to create content.
-Once you’ve got your list of relevant questions, you can either create a blog post for each question or group the questions and answer several in one blog post.
+Once you’ve got your list of relevant questions, you can either create a blog post for each question or group the questions and answer several in one piece of content.